keithbuhler/keithbuhler.github.io/pages/talk.md

 My own expertise is in: ethics, virtue ethics, Plato and Aristotle, the history of philosophy, and the relationship between Christianity and philosophy.

 If your topic of interest is something else, I am developing a team which will include experts on: metaphysics, epistemology, philosophy of science, and more, all with PhDs.
 I am sure we can get you covered.

+Have a question about physics?
+[Talk to Sabine!](http://backreaction.blogspot.com/p/talk-to-physicist_27.html)

 We do not counsel students for homework assignments.